geotrev/bulba/README.md

 # \<upgraded-component\>

-`UpgradedComponent` is a simple and accessible base class enabling the use of native web components with no dependencies.
+`UpgradedComponent` is a simple and accessible base class enabling intuitive use of web components with no dependencies.

-The class brings various features to make your components useful and maintainable.
-Encapsulate your HTML and styles, manage state using properties, tap into lifecycle methods, and more.
+The class brings various features to make your components predictable and maintainable.
+Encapsulate your HTML and styles in a shadow root, manage state using properties, tap into lifecycle methods, and more.

-`UpgradedComponent` uses a virtual dom implementation nearly identical to what's in [reef](https://github.com/cferdinandi/reef) by Chris Ferdinandi, with less than 3KB in size (gzipped) and blazing fast renders (a fraction of a millisecond)!
+Additionally, `UpgradedComponent` implements the same light-weight virtual dom used in [reef](https://github.com/cferdinandi/reef), built by Chris Ferdinandi.
+The result is DOM rendering in lightning fast render times (under a millisecond)! ⚡⚡⚡

-**Table of Contents**
+🕹 **Table of Contents**

 1. [Getting Started](#getting-started)
 2. [Install](#install)